capital-elle/cloak_id/README.md

 back to use the out-of-the-box find functionality.

 Because of this logic, most cases will work without any changes to the code that makes use of the cloaked resource.

-## What the gem does:

-The cloak_id gem provides a way to "cloak" your identifiers.
-This doesn't provide any real security, but instead makes it less obvious to what the underlying database id of a resource really is.
-This is desirable in cases where you want to make it more difficult for users to guess identifiers, or for observers to judge how fast your application is growing.

-This technique does not provide any real security - it only makes it more difficult for casual observers to guess resource identifiers.

-The logic behind the transformation is to use a prime number to generate a simple, yet reversible hash of the database id.
-That newly obscured hash is then encoded as a string, to further hide its meaning.
-This will happen when generating forms from ActiveRecords (when using the entire object or the to_param call), as well as when encoding the object in JSON format.

 ## Contributing